-The IEC standard is directly applicable in most of the world countries. but in some countries/regions it has to be integrated into local standardization In system.
-Europe ΕN version IEC standard is expected to be published in 2021.
+The IEC standard is directly applicable in most of the world but countries. in some countries/regions it has to be integrated into local standardization system.
+In Europe EN version IEC standard is expected to be published in 2021.

 Until when EU authorities will adopt recently approved new IEC global standard charge limit, it remains still at 150 g per circuit.
 In case of larger applications multi-circuit configuration is a feasible option.
 For systems not in the scope of EN 60335-2-89, the general standard EN 378-1 applies, with charge limits in function of system configuration, access category and room volume.